-By December 31 of each year, commencing on December 31, 2013, the Authority agrees to determine whether any Participant is an Obligated Participant.
+By December 31 of each year, commencing on December 31, 2016, the Agency shall determine, and the Authority agrees to confirm such determination, as to whether any Participant is an Obligated Participant.
 Each Obligated Participant shall remain an Obligated Participant for so long as its loan from the Agency is outstanding and is pledged to secure the Authority's bonds issued on behalf of the Agency.

-As to any Obligated Participant, the Authority agrees to require such Obligated Participant to enter into a continuing disclosure undertaking, in either case in a form which, in the opinion of counsel of national reputation experienced in bond or federal securities law selected by the Authority, complies with the requirements of Rule.
+Upon receipt of certification from the Agency that any Obligated Participant's continuing disclosure agreement has terminated because such Obligated Participant has ceased to have any loans outstanding and pledged to secure the Authority's bonds, the Authority shall give notice of such termination to EMMA in a timely manner.
+As to any Obligated Participant, the Authority agrees to require any such Obligated Participant to enter into a continuing disclosure undertaking, in a form which, in the opinion of counsel of national reputation experienced in bond or federal securities law selected by the Authority, complies with the requirements of the Rule.

 Section 12.
 Additional Information.
 Nothing in this Agreement shall be deemed to prevent the Authority from disseminating any other information, using the means of dissemination set forth in this Agreement or any other means of communication, or including any other information in any Annual Financial Information Disclosure or notice of occurrence of a Reportable Event, in addition to that which is required by this Agreement.
 If the Authority chooses to include any information from any document or notice of occurrence of a Reportable Event in addition to that which is specifically required by this Agreement, the Authority shall have no obligation under this Agreement to update such information or include it in any future disclosure or notice of occurrence of a Reportable Event.